AarugulaVarahalu/Event-Locator/README.md

 CRUD Operations: Events can be created, read, updated, and deleted through the provided API endpoints.

 Setup

-Clone the repository:
+1.Clone the repository:

 git clone https://github.com/your_username/event-management.git

-Install dependencies:
+2.Install dependencies:

 pip install -r requirements.txt

-Apply migrations:
+3. Apply migrations:

 python manage.py migrate

-Run the development server:
+4. Run the development server:

 python manage.py runserver

-Access the application at http://localhost:8000.
+5. Access the application at http://localhost:8000.

 Usage

 Uploading Events

 Navigate to the "Upload Events" page.

 Choose a CSV file containing event data and submit the form.

 Searching Events

 Navigate to the "Search Events" page.

 Enter a date range and submit the form to view events within that range.

 API Endpoints
 GET /api/events/: Retrieve a list of all events.

 POST /api/events/: Create a new event.

 GET /api/events/{id}/: Retrieve details of a specific event.

 PUT /api/events/{id}/: Update details of a specific event.

 DELETE /api/events/{id}/: Delete a specific event.